bd2kccd/bd2kccd.github.io/docs_src/index.md

 **cytoscape-tetrad** - a native cytoscape plugin that imports tetrad txt output files that contain the structure of a causal graph.
 It handles causal graphs and partial ancestral graphs.

-If you use our software in your research, please acknowledge the Center for Causal Discovery, supported by grant U54HG008540, in any papers, presentations, or other dissemination of your work.
+If you use our software in your research, please acknowledge the Center for Causal Discovery, supported by **grant U54HG008540**, in any papers, presentations, or other dissemination of your work.

 All software is open-source and released under a dual licensing model.
 For non-profit institutions, the software is available under the GNU General Public License (GPL) v2 license.
 For-profit organizations that wish to commercialize enhanced or customized versions of the software will be able to purchase a commercial license on a case-by-case basis.
 The GPL license permits individuals to modify the source code and to share modifications with other colleagues/investigators.
 Specifically, it permits the dissemination and commercialization of enhanced or customized versions as well as incorporation of the software or its pieces into other license-compatible software packages, as long as modifications or enhancements are made open source.